gimpusers.com logo

 Finally we need some sparkle in her face.

-- create a new layer: then take the Brush tool again and use the "Sparks"-brush, use a small brush scale (0.2 or so).
-Click often to paint single many dots under her eye, on her nose and on the foreskin.
+- create a new layer: then take the Brush tool again and use the “Sparks”-brush, use a small brush scale (0.2 or so).
+Click often to paint single many dots under her eye, on her nose and on the forehead.
 If you dont like some of the sparkle you can remove it using the eraser tool.

 Set the layers mode to "Dodge".